barbarer/py4e-int/_sources/web/applicationProg.rst

 Using a Dictionary for URL Parameters
 =======================================

-To add parameters to a URL you can just add them to the URL string as shown above but spaces in strings also need to be replaced.
-An easier way is to create a dictionary with all the parameter names and values and then pass the dictionary to the ``requests.get(url,dict)`` as shown below.
+To add parameters to a URL you can just add them to the URL string as shown above (``?number=1``) but spaces in strings need to be replaced.
+An easier way to add parameters to a URL is to create a dictionary with all the parameter names and values and then pass the dictionary to the ``requests.get`` after the URL as shown below.

 .. activecode:: web-api-get-dog-fact-with-parms-dict
     :language: python3